jasonkang14/jason-kang-ui/README.md

 ## Contributing
 We welcome contributions to the Jason-Kang-UI project!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

+## License
+Jason-Kang-UI is released under the MIT License.
+See the LICENSE file for more details.